TinyModularThings/IC2Classic/README.md

-If you want to support me, but can not make textures or something like that, you can make here for now a Donation.
+If you want to support me, but can not make textures or something like that, you can make here a Donation.

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X45JXBPYA26L6"> ![Paypal](https://www.paypalobjects.com/en_US/DE/i/btn/btn_donateCC_LG.gif)</a>